sahalaan/VidaVSMilk-using-Mask-RCNN/README.md

 # VidaVSMilk-using-Mask-RCNN
 The Repository is dependent on the algorithm of Mask R-CNN and it can use to detect vida(one brand of draw out tissue) and milk(vita milk).
-The address of Mask R-CNN  is https://github.com/matterport/Mask_RCNN.
+Address of Mask R-CNN  is https://github.com/matterport/Mask_RCNN.
 * Notice: we use the google colab to download, test, train, evaluate, visualize the model.

 # Download the weights
 Address：https://drive.google.com/file/d/1HZ9i7IvWW7uSMMODVvPw7pHgKGjK5lKD/view?usp=sharing
-Please download it and place it on your repository root directory.
+Please download it and place on your repository root directory.

 # Getting Started
 * milkvsvida_demo.ipynb(in samples folder):Is the easiest way to start.
 It shows an example of using a model pre-trained on VidaVSMilk dataset(which is calibration by VIA) to segment objects in your own images.